asnassif/tableau-challenge/README.md

 # Citi Bike Usgae Highlights

-## By further analyzing the data, some intersting facts were uncoverd, which may have a dirct impact on the profitability per customer:
+## By further analyzing the data, some intersting facts were uncoverd, which may have a dirct impact profitability per customer, which needs futher analysis and launching marketing campaigns to attract different customer segments:

 ### Average Trip Duration (Subscribers + Un-Subscribers):